Futures Beyond Refining

 Meenal is a full-time activist, focusing on voluntary simplicity, zero-waste, local food, transportation electrification, energy efficiency and rooftop solar.
 She produces weekly mailings of local climate events across many groups in greater Philadelphia, found online at 350philly.org/calendar; writes for GRID magazine; is a catalyst for Sierra Club’s Ready for 100 teams in Montgomery and Philadelphia Counties.
 After an interview about climate on PhillyCAM’s People Power Lunch Hour, Meenal began producing Philly Talks Climate this spring; offering a climate-focused perspective on local news.

+The last event of the afternoon was an arts-based visioning workshop with Beth Uzwiak from Ethnologica.
+Participants created artful postcards to send to their chosen elected official from 2100 with their vision for what the site might look like 80 years from now.
 Want to contribute your own vision for the refinery site in 2100?
-Want to contribute a postcard to our gallery or even host your own postcard-making workshop with friends or community members?
+You can contribute a postcard to our gallery (above) or even host your own postcard-making workshop with friends or community members.
 Follow the steps below: